COMMUNITY ENGAGEMENT CORE RESOURCE

 The Health Library carries a wide selection of bilingual health information, reference books, and interactive materials.
 In the Computer Lab, community residents can use the internet to access health information.

 In addition, bilingual staff are available to assist visitors with health information needs, including information on research participation, health programs, services and other resources available at CUMC and in our community.
-We also offer daily blood pressure screenings, though we currently do not provide any other type of clinical care.
+We also offer daily blood pressure screenings, though we currently do not provide any other type of clinical care, at present.

 CECR provides technical assistance to assist CUMC researchers and community stakeholders in carrying out community-engaged research.
 Technical assistance includes facilitation of introductions between academic and community stakeholders for research partnerships, design of community-engaged research, provision of demographic data on northern Manhattan, and health literacy assessments of research material (e.g., consent forms, educational materials, and study flyers).

-The Irving Institute’s Health Literacy Task Force developed health-literate consent forms for minimal risk research publicly available on the CUMC’s IRB website under Protocol and Consent Document Templates.
+The Irving Institute’s Health Literacy Task Force developed health-literate consent form templates for minimal risk research with adults and children.
+The templates are publicly available on the CUMC’s IRB website under Protocol and Consent Document Templates.

 CCPH assists with the identification of sources for potential research participants.
 Resources such as the Data Warehouse, ResearchMatch, and CCPH’s own research registry are available to CUMC researchers.
 We also post flyers and advertise research studies at CCPH.